Taxi and Private Hire Licensing

 Any driver of a hackney carriage or private hire vehicle on the designated list may submit a request for an exemption from the section 165 duties by completing the application form below and undertaking a medical examination.
 Medical evidence from the driver's own doctor will be required in support of the application.
 If ta driver obtains an exemption from these requirements then a 'Notice of Exemption' must be displayed on the front windscreen.

-Medical Exemption Application Form - Equality Act 2010
+Medical Exemption Application Form (PDF)- Equality Act 2010

 Taxis are those available for immediate hire from ranks within the Erewash District.
 Any private hire vehicles can be pre-booked via the operator (Subject to availability).
 It may be advisable to contact the operator before booking to see whether a vehicle satisfies your requirements if you think your wheelchair may exceed the average dimensions of a 'reference' wheelchair'.